Quantum Brownian motion induced by an inhomogeneous tridimensional space and a $S^1\times R^3$ topological space-time: Conclusions

 \section{Conclusions}

 In this paper we have studied the QBM of a point particle induced by the quantum vacuum fluctuations of a massless scalar field, which are modified by both the presence of two reflecting parallel planes and a quasiperiodic condition that causes the $x$-direction to be compactified.
-We have considered three distinct boundary conditions for the field moldes to obey on the planes placed perpendicular to the $x$-direction at $x=0$ and $x=a$.
+We have considered three distinct boundary conditions for the field modes to obey on the planes placed perpendicular to the $x$-direction at $x=0$ and $x=a$.
 The boundary conditions are Dirichlet, Neumann, and mixed which lead to the discretization of the momentum in the $x$-direction.
-Similarly, the quasiperiodic condition also leads to the discretization of the momentum in $x$-direction in the form $k_{x} = k_{n} = \frac{2\pi}{a}(n+\beta)$, with $0\leq\beta < 1$.
+Similarly, the quasiperiodic condition also leads to the discretization of the momentum in the $x$-direction in the form $k_{x} = k_{n} = \frac{2\pi}{a}(n+\beta)$, with $0\leq\beta < 1$.
 In all cases, the parameter $a$, related to confinement, provide a natural scale for the system, which enable us to analyze the resulting expressions in asymptotic regimes of interest, namely, short time ($\tau_{a}\ll 1$) and late time ($\tau_{a}\gg 1$) regimes.
-In cases of Dirichlet, Neumann and mixed boundary conditions this parameter is the distance between the planes and for the quasiperiodic condition it is the quasiperiodicity length of the space or, in other words, the length of the compactification in the $x$ direction.
+In the cases of Dirichlet, Neumann and mixed boundary conditions this parameter is the distance between the planes and for the quasiperiodic condition it is the quasiperiodicity length of the space or, in other words, the length of the compactification in the $x$-direction.

 In the short time regime, for all conditions, we have seen that the most significant contributions for the velocity dispersions are of second order in time.
-For the late time regime, on the other hand, we have found that the velocity dispersions tend to a constant value, which depends on the conditions imposed on the field.
-This constante value for the velocity dispersion in the late time regime is a characteristic similar to the classical Brownian motion and suggests an equilibrium value between the particle and quantum vacuum fluctuations of the massless scalar field.
+For the late time regime, on the other hand, we have found that the velocity dispersions tend to a time independent expression, but which depends on the conditions imposed on the field.
+This fact is somewhat similar to what happens in the classical Brownian motion which, for sufficiently large observation of time, attains to a time independent expression given by $3k_{B}T/m$, where $k_{B}$ is Boltzmann constant, $T$ the temperature and $m$ the mass of the particle \cite{pathria}.
+This indicates a state of thermal equilibrium between the particle and the surrounding medium with temperature $T$.
+Hence, even in our simplified study, where temperature and dissipation effects are neglected, the results indicate a time independent expression to which the velocity dispersions of the particle tends.
+For this reason, we have drawn attention to a possible similarity between the induced QBM studied here, and the classical Brownian motion .